TrailsofGold/whitepaper/docs/game_concept/hunts.md

   <img width="128" src="./img/rudder.png">
 </p>

-When the player has setup his/her crew, he/she is able to start a treasure hunt.
+Any player can start a hunt.
+However if a player starts a hunt without a pirate, he/she will not gt any reward when finding treasures.

 ```blockdiag
 blockdiag {